DanEdmunds1/PokemonAPI/README.md

 Be deployed online and accessible to the public Necessary Deliverables:
-A working application, hosted somewhere on the internet A link to your hosted working app in the URL section of your Github repo A git repository hosted on Github, with a link to your hosted project, and frequent commits dating back to the very beginning of the project
+A working application, hosted somewhere on the internet A link to your hosted working app in the URL section of your GitHub repo A git repository hosted on GitHub, with a link to your hosted project, and frequent commits dating back to the very beginning of the project
 A readme.md file with:
 Explanations of the technologies used
 A couple of paragraphs about the general approach you took Installation instructions for any dependencies
-Link to your wireframes – sketches of major views / interfaces in your application Descriptions of any unsolved problems or major hurdles your team had to overcome ​
+Link to your wireframes – sketches of major views/interfaces in your application Descriptions of any unsolved problems or major hurdles your team had to overcome ​
 # Planning
-Ata and I pair-coded the entire project, and to start off we drew a simple wireframe sketch to show the paths and elements we wanted from the different pages of our single page application.
-We wanted to include a dropdown to filter through pokemon by different types, the generation of game they first appeared in, and the region they were from.
-However, generation and region proved to be very difficult to access given that the endpoint for all pokemon only included the pokemon’s name and a url link to that individual pokemon’s API.
-This issue meant that we had to implement a lot of workarounds to display a picture for every pokemon when displaying all of their names.
+Ata and I pair-coded the entire project, and to start off we drew a simple wireframe sketch to show the paths and elements we wanted from the different pages of our single-page application.
+We wanted to include a dropdown to filter through Pokemon by different types, the generation of game they first appeared in, and the region they were from.
+However, generation and region proved to be very difficult to access given that the endpoint for all Pokemon only included the Pokemon’s name and a URL link to that individual Pokemon’s API.
+This issue meant that we had to implement a lot of workarounds to display a picture for every Pokemon when displaying all of their names.
-We wanted to create a page that displayed every pokemon and picture of that pokemon, with the ability to click on any pokemon and move to a page that displayed its name, picture, types, and statistics.
+We wanted to create a page that displayed every Pokemon and picture of that Pokemon, with the ability to click on any Pokemon and move to a page that displayed its name, picture, types, and statistics.

 # Build/Code Process
 Rendering:
-We started by creating paths, elements, and loaders for the home, index, and single view pages.
+We started by creating paths, elements, and loaders for the home, index, and single-view pages.
 Our first priority was to render the data we wanted from the API on each of these pages as this was a fairly new concept to us.
-It proved difficult to access the relevant data due to the fact that the endpoint for all Pokemon contained only each Pokemon’s name and the url for that specific Pokemon’s endpoint, more detail on this issue is provided in the challenges section.
+It proved difficult to access the relevant data due to the fact that the endpoint for all Pokemon contained only each Pokemon’s name and the URL for that specific Pokemon’s endpoint, more detail on this issue is provided in the challenges section.

 Filters:
-After the data was rendering in the desired way we moved our attention to the dropdown that would allow users to filter Pokemon by type.
-Due to the aforementioned issue with getting information from all Pokemon in the all-Pokemon endpoint we had to think of a workaround to access each pokemon’s type(s) without making thousands of calls to each of their endpoints.
-We found an endpoint in the API’s documentation that contains all Pokemon types, and in each type it lists all the names of the Pokemon that have this type.
+After the data was rendered in the desired way we moved our attention to the dropdown that would allow users to filter Pokemon by type.
+Due to the aforementioned issue with getting information from all Pokemon in the all-Pokemon endpoint, we had to think of a workaround to access each Pokemon’s type(s) without making thousands of calls to each of their endpoints.
+We found an endpoint in the API’s documentation that contains all Pokemon types, and in each type, it lists all the names of the Pokemon that have this type.
 Using this endpoint we created a new React element that looked identical to the index page but instead made a call to the type endpoint and rendered all the Pokemon contained within that type.

 The options of the dropdown bar are populated dynamically from the Pokemon types endpoint instead of being hard-coded, so if more types were to be added they would automatically be added to the dropdown and the filtered page would render correctly.

-The search-bar uses Regex expressions and a filter array method to match the pattern found in the search-bar at a given time to the name of any Pokemon being rendered on either the all-Pokemon or filter page.
+The search bar uses Regex expressions and a filter array method to match the pattern found in the search bar at a given time to the name of any Pokemon being rendered on either the all-Pokemon or filter page.

 const [pokemon, setPokemon] = useState(pokemonType.pokemon)
     const [filters, setFilters] = useState('')